Activity While Traveling

 Noticing Threats

-While traveling at a fast pace, characters incur an instance of disadvantage on their passive Wisdom (Perception) scores to notice hidden threats.
-Characters also suffer disadvantage to their Wisdom (Perception) score to notice hidden threats if they perform any travel leg activity other than the Keep Watch activity.
+While traveling at a fast pace, characters suffer -1d to their Awareness scores to notice hidden threats.
+Characters also suffer -1d to their Awareness score to notice hidden threats if they perform any travel leg activity other than the Keep Watch activity.

 Encountering Creatures